sathyaprasad/MyMaps/README.md

 MyMaps
 ======

-To learn more and downlaod the app visit : http://esriurl.com/mymaps
+To learn more and download the app visit : http://esriurl.com/mymaps